Alice D. and Frederick C. LaBrecque Lectures in Medical Ethics

-Established in 2002 by the children of Alice D. and Frederick C. Labrecque, class of 1931, the annual lecture is intended to focus on medical ethics from the perspective of the Roman Catholic Church.
+Established in 2002 by the children of Alice D. and Frederick C. Labrecque '31, the annual lecture is intended to focus on medical ethics from the perspective of the Roman Catholic Church.
 It is intended that there will be a special emphasis on maternal and fetal issues.
 The lectureship will be promoted widely to the medical profession and general public, in addition to the University community.
 The visiting lecturer will be expected to allow sufficient time during his/her visit, to interact with students and faculty interested in the subject under discussion.

 Thursday, April 3